carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

      % lli hello.bc

-   The second examples shows how to invoke the LLVM JIT, `lli
+   The second examples shows how to invoke the LLVM JIT, :doc:`lli
-   <CommandGuide/html/lli.html>`_.
+   <CommandGuide/lli>`.

 #.
 Use the ``llvm-dis`` utility to take a look at the LLVM assembly code: